In UP, many wait for next poll gift: a smartphone

 It’s raining freebies this election season — from 1 GB Internet data to 2 kg of desi ghee.
 In 2012, when SP came to power in UP, it rode on one such promise — free laptops to students.
-Ishita Mishra and Maulshree Seth meet some of the beneficiaries — from a bride-to-be in Agra who has given away her laptop as dowry, to an accountant in Faizabad who still treasures his “first laptop” — and find many of them waiting for the next poll gift: a smartphone
+The Sunday Express met some of the beneficiaries — from a bride-to-be in Agra who has given away her laptop as dowry, to an accountant in Faizabad who still treasures his “first laptop” — and find many of them waiting for the next poll gift: a smartphone

 In March 2013, a year after the Samajwadi Party came to power in Uttar Pradesh, it kept a key poll promise: free laptops to those who had cleared Class 12.
 The laptop scheme, offered by a party which under a young Akhilesh Yadav hoped to get the youth on its side, marked a break from the SP’s traditional anti-English and anti-technology politics under patriarch Mulayam Singh Yadav.